pranav-P92/AWS-SAA/README.md

 It is a mechanisms to monitor the availability of resources by sending periodic requests, allowing Elastic Load Balancing (ELB), Route 53, and Auto Scaling to detect failures and redirect traffic or replace unhealthy nodes.

-If the response is not 200(OK), then the instance is unhealthy.
+If the response is not 200(OK), then the instance is unhealthy and ELB will not send traffic to the instance.

 ### Types of Load Balancers